AriGood/Java-IDE/README.md

-Team Members, GitHub usernames & corresponding user stories
+Team Members, GitHub usernames & corresponding user stories - Group 121

 Team story:
 Mark wants to make a Java program for his class.
 He opens the IDE and installs the addons needed for his program.